- Programs of Study

 Catalog & Section Numbers

 Catalog & section numbers are a course coding system, which uses letters and numbers.
 Each class section is assigned three letters to indicate the department, three numbers to indicate the course, and three numbers to indicate the campus where the course is offered and the section number.
-For example, English Composition, sections 1 and 2 at the Terry Campus would appear like this:
+For example, English Composition and Research, sections 1 and 2 at the Terry Campus would appear like this:

 |Course #||Section #||Meeting Pattern|